Fretboard string and guitar practice software

 ...allows you to adapt for "any tonal instrument, including transposing instruments such as clarinets and trumpets".

-A program called Crescendo is bundled with the download, and you can use it to import midi files.“ For best results, try to select music with one instrumental part.” … “maximum two staves”.
+The Crescendo program is bundled with the same download, and you can use it to import midi files.“ For best results, try to select music with one instrumental part.” … “maximum two staves”.
 If you can find midi 1-stave or 2-stave files, open in Crescendo then save in its own format, then open in Practice.
-I know next to nothing about editing music files but Songs2see, below, has an editor for a similar purpose.
+I know next to nothing about editing music files but Songs2see, for wind strings and voice, has an editor for a similar purpose.
 Crescendo can also be used for typing music, and is free for personal use.
 NCH software hopes you try some of their freemium music software as well as Play Perfect.